Central Bank falls victim to Libya's rampant crime, anarchy

 Complicating Zeidan’s task, the militias’ varying objectives are all but impossible for a central authority to reconcile.

-In the east, disfavored in Gaddafi’s time, tribes and other armed groups demand autonomy and oil wealth.
+In the east, disfavoured in Gaddafi’s time, tribes and other armed groups demand autonomy and oil wealth.
 Regional councils have sprung up which want to sell crude bypassing Tripoli.

 Zeidan went on television on Monday to announce that protesters blocking Hariga port in Tobruk near the Egyptian border would reopen it within a week - and praised them as a movement whose actions were “for the sake of the nation”.